jiannanya/chjson/README.md

 `chjson` provides multiple parse entry points depending on the lifetime/ownership model you want.

+### Which parse API should I use?

+- Use `parse()` when you want the recommended default: an owning `document` with good all-around performance.
+  - It may use MT parsing for large top-level arrays/objects.
+  - If the input contains no strings (no `"`), it may take a no-string fast path (see below).
+- Use `parse_in_situ()` when you can provide a mutable `std::string` buffer and want maximum throughput.
+  - This can be the fastest mode because it avoids copying strings/keys and can decode escapes in-place.
+  - Many `string_view`s will point into `document::buffer()`.
+- Use `parse_view()` when you want a non-mutating parse and can guarantee the source buffer outlives the parsed `view_document`.
+  - Unescaped strings/keys may be zero-copy `string_view`s into the source.
+- Use `parse_owning_view()` when you have read-only input but still need an owning `document`, and you want to avoid copying the full JSON text.
+  - Strings/keys are copied into the arena; `document::buffer()` is not used.

+Notes about numbers:

+- `sv_value` may preserve the raw token for non-integer numbers to enable exact round-trip `dump()` and lazy `double` parsing.
+- When parsing inputs with no strings, `parse()` can still preserve float tokens efficiently by allocating + copying the full input into the arena at most once (on-demand) and storing token views into that backing.

 ### Primary API: `parse()` (owning `document`)

 ```cpp